This installation method is for test-setups and small-scale production setups.

 # SMTP Host Emails are sent to

-# Optionally authenticate (don't add quotation marks to you password)
+# Optionally authenticate (don't add quotation marks to your password)

 # Use StartTLS